-Tax season is upon us again, and for many that means tax and other IRS debts.
-Those struggling to pay off tax related debts may be wondering: can you file bankruptcy on IRS debt?
+Tax season is upon us again.
+For many, that means tax and other IRS debts.
+Those struggling to pay off tax-related debts may wonder, can you file bankruptcy on IRS debt?
 The answer depends on your individual circumstances, but in many cases, bankruptcy offers quick, lasting relief from tax debts.
 Read ahead to find out when IRS debt can be discharged through bankruptcy.

 Automatic Stay On Collection

 When you file for bankruptcy, an automatic stay is placed on all debt collection while your case awaits court processing.
-This means all debtors are prohibited from attempting to collect any payments from you until your case is settled.
-This goes for credit card debt, some mortgages, car payments, and also tax debt through the IRS Insolvency Unit which deals with bankruptcy cases.
+All debtors are prohibited from attempting to collect any payments from you until your case is settled.
+This includes credit card debt, some mortgages, car payments, and tax debt through the IRS Insolvency Unit, which deals with bankruptcy cases.
 Until your bankruptcy is closed, the IRS cannot attempt to collect their debt from you.
 However, just because they can’t collect doesn’t mean the IRS can’t request that you file any delinquent returns.
 A late return carries not only your balance but also additional penalties and interest.
 If you have filed for bankruptcy and an automatic stay on your debt is in place, contact a Nevada bankruptcy attorney to determine your next steps.
 Private debt collectors can face significant penalties for trying to collect a debt during the automatic stay window.

 Bankruptcy and the IRS

 There are advantages to bankruptcy beyond the temporary Automatic Stay protection.
-In many cases, your bankruptcy can extend the time required to pay your debt.
-The IRS is considered a priority creditor in most cases, meaning the interest is secured by the Notice of Federal Tax Lien.
-This instrument is used by the IRS to set a claim against your property for payment.
-The IRS, unlike a credit card company, has greater power to reach some kinds of assets, possibly including your home.
+Your default can often extend the time required to pay your debt.
+In most cases, the IRS is considered a priority creditor, meaning the interest is secured by the Notice of Federal Tax Lien.
+The IRS uses this instrument to set a claim against your property for payment.
+Unlike a credit card company, the IRS has greater power to reach some kinds of assets, possibly including your home.

 When Can IRS Debt be Discharged?

-IRS and tax debt can be normally be discharged if the following conditions are met:
+IRS and tax debt can usually be discharged if the following conditions are met:

 - A tax return was filed for the debt two or more years prior to filing bankruptcy.
 In order to file bankruptcy and have your debt discharged, the taxes you owe must be on record for at least two years.

 What kind of bankruptcy to file

-If you need debt help finding debt relief or more information about filing for bankruptcy, contact attorney Anthony DeLuca at (702) 252-4673 for a free consultation.
+If you need help finding debt relief or more information about filing for bankruptcy, contact attorney Anthony DeLuca at (702) 707-7064 for a free consultation.